 My name is David Marsden and I’m a gardener.

-I tend two gardens: ‘The Old Forge’ sits in the South Downs National Park (warning, warning: cliché imminent) under a great bowl of sky;
+I work in two gardens: ‘The Old Forge’ in the South Downs National Park (warning, warning: cliché imminent) under a great bowl of sky;

-I started gardening for a living about ten years ago and at the same time took a part-time job at a marvellous alpine nursery.
+I started gardening for a living about twelve years ago and also took a part-time job at a marvellous alpine nursery.
 After two years, I moved to a not-so-marvellous garden centre – but it too was a great place to learn about plants and gardening.
 A year later, when I finally felt confident enough, I resigned from the not-so-marvellous garden centre, held my nose, closed my eyes and plunged overboard into full-time, self-employed gardening.

 For several years I worked alone and mostly I still do.
 But now, once a week from spring to autumn, my partner Jim helps out at the Priory.

 I love the Priory and Old Forge dearly and was very fortunate indeed to land both jobs.

 But self-employed gardening is often a lonely past-time: I can go several working days without speaking to a human soul (apart from myself).
 Very few people visit and fewer still wander about the grounds.
 I felt they deserved a wider audience … and so I started this gardening blog.

 If I do still get a little lonely, the gardens make up for it.
 Beautiful, mesmerizing and full of wildlife, they are a pleasure to spend time in and an honour to tend.